Sustainable Supply Chains

 Strategic Approach to Sustainable Supply Chains

-In 2022 NSG established a new Procurement mission fully aligned with the Group’s mission "Changing our Surroundings, Improving our World".
-The Procurement mission "Leveraging our Supply Chains, Improving our World" recognizes the vital contribution that our supply partners can make to the planet and society and also to NSG’s own goals in the area of Sustainability.
-This section of our Integrated Report will set out NSG’s ambitions in this area and provide some examples of the initiatives we are working on in partnership with our suppliers.
+In 2022 NSG established a new Procurement mission fully aligned with the Group's mission "Changing our Surroundings, Improving our World".
+The Procurement mission "Leveraging our Supply Chains, improving our World" recognizes the vital contribution that our supply partners can make to the planet and society and also to NSG's own goals in the area of Sustainability.
+This section of our Integrated Report will set out NSG's ambitions in this area and provide some examples of the initiatives we are working on in partnership with our suppliers.

-• Align the Supply Chain Sustainability Strategy with the NSG Group's Sustainability objectives
+• Align the supply chain sustainability strategy with the NSG Group's sustainability objectives

-• Assist in attracting and retaining NSG personnelFollow international standard, ISO 20400: Principles of sustainable procurement
+• Follow international standard, ISO 20400: Principles of sustainable procurement.

-As a first step, we have published in September 2023 a Supply Chain Charter outlinings our long term aspirations and commitments as part of establishing and developing a fully sustainable Supply Chain.
+As a first step, we have published in September 2023 a Supply Chain Charter outlining our long term aspirations and commitments as part of establishing and developing a fully sustainable Supply Chain.
 The Supply Chain Charter will also list the corresponding commitments expected of our suppliers and the KPIs we will use to measure their progress.

 The Supply Chain Charter identified the following eight key sustainability impact themes as having the greatest impact on the supply chain.

-In parallel we are accelerating our efforts to reduce our Scope 3 carbon emissions in line with the publicly announced 30% target.
-The maturity of Procurement ESG objectives is illustrated in Figure 6.
+In parallel we are accelerating our efforts to reduce our Scope 3 carbon emissions in line with the publicly announced 30% target as shown in Figure 5.
+The maturity of Procurement ESG objectives is illustrated in Figure 5.
+This activity has a strong cross functional governance in place, reporting directly into the Group's overall Sustainability Committee, chaired by the CEO.

-External evaluation in FY2023/3
+External evaluation in FY2024/3

 NSG Group has also taken the step in FY2023/3 to join the League of Champions within the Sustainable Procurement Pledge (SPP) organization.
 This network of individuals and companies is driving the agenda on Sustainable Procurement and Supply Chains.
 NSG is proud to join this group to help drive the program for Sustainable Procurement forward with even greater speed.
+In 2023 NSG contributed important materials for the SPP "Guide" document which supports organizations to improve on their ESG agenda and targets.

 Sustainable Procurement Pledge - Let's drive change.Together. (spp.earth)